How to Protect Yourself From Phone Scams

 “Scammers can look through your social media and can thus find out a lot about you.
 Or, as in one instance that I experienced, they can hack an account and pretend to be someone you know.

 Lowe also affirmed that the IRS will never call you and that you shouldn’t be taken in by a phone call claiming urgency.
-He recommended hanging up and calling the alleged institution’s number from their website, to be certain you’ll be speaking to a real representative.
+He recommended hanging up and calling the alleged institution’s number from their website to be certain you’ll be speaking to a real representative.

-And the risks are real.
+The risks are real.
 “You can lose a LOT of money if you fall for the scam and keep working through it,” Lowe warned, “And, in the case of scams aimed at businesses, you could cost your company thousands or even millions of dollars.”